 Lily Blanche Memory Keeper Lockets are made in small batches and take just over three months to complete.
 The Lockets are made of sterling silver and the gold versions feature 18 carat gold in a traditional technique known as vermeil.
 You can read more about this on our website.

 Each Memory Keeper Locket uses seven times as much precious metal as it takes to make a £300 Tiffany Atlas pendant.
-After the Memory Keeper Lockets are given a final polish, they are sent to the Edinburgh Assay Office for testing and hallmarking, which guarantees the quality and authenticity of the piece.
+After the Memory Keeper Lockets are given a final polish, they are sent to the Edinburgh Assay Office for hallmarking, which guarantees the quality and authenticity of the piece.
 This Locket is often bought to mark a special occasion – a birthday, anniversary, wedding or the arrival of a new member of the family.
 It also makes a lovely gift from a bride to a mother of the bride.

 We were delighted when Judy Murray, the tennis coach and Strictly star, bought the Memory Keeper Locket and wore it to Wimbledon to watch her sons Andy & Jamie become champions.
 We were even more thrilled when Judy tweeted that the Memory Keeper Locket was her favourite piece of jewellery and wore it on the finale of Ant & Dec's Saturday Night Takeaway.
 It was just as thrilling to see the actress Hermione Norris wear the Memory Keeper Locket in the series Cold Feet.